Talaween/Grant/README.md

 if you are checking values from any other tables, then you have to use the table name as it is appears in the database, remeber user and resource values can be used with table names in conditons but they always need to be on the left side of the condition

-e.g. check if the user can access an picture which only allowed for users who were tagged in:
+e.g. check if the user can access a picture which only allowed for users who were tagged in it:

 ```js
 ....